apache/doris-website/versioned_docs/version-2.1/query-acceleration/tuning/join-hint.md

 -- test anti join
 explain shape plan select * from t1 where exists (select c2 from t2);
 ```

-## View
+**6. View**

-In the case of aliases, you can specify the alias as a complete subtree with joinOrder generated from text order.
+In cases involving aliases, the alias can be specified as a complete and independent subtree, and the join order within these subtrees can be generated based on the textual order.

 ```sql
 mysql>  explain shape plan select /*+ leading(alias t1) */ count(*) from t1 join (select c2 from t2 join t3 on t2.c2 = t3.c3) as alias on t1.c1 = alias.c2;
 +--------------------------------------------------------------------------------------+